EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 IoT deployments need to make sure that they are not used for Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
-This document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
-The goal with this document is to motivate generic and protocol-specific recommendations on the usage of CoAP.
+This document summarizes different theoretical amplification attacks using the Constrained Application Protocol (CoAP).
+The goal with this document is to raise awareness and to motivate generic and protocol-specific recommendations on the usage of CoAP.
 Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option.